perxpective/Cybersecurity-Therapy/DFI/DFI Revision Summary.md

 	- Make it possible to restore suspect drives
 	- Tests can be performed and run nonstandard software that suspect might have loaded
 - **What are some potential issues with using VMs?**
-	- Virtual machine can be used to attack another system or network
+	- Virtual machines can be used to attack another system or network
 	- File slack and unallocated space do not exist on VM so many standard items may not work on VMs

 #### Calculations Required